 In the next section there is a small summary of the four online books about the human brain capacities, giving a quick perspective of the theory.

-At the bottom of this page, the table of related links shows the cited on-line books plus an essay on experimental psychology, which are all included in the paperback of the Global Cognitive Theory:
+This page shows the cited on-line books plus an essay on experimental psychology, which are all included in the paperback of the Global Cognitive Theory:

 - The Brain and Modern Computers

 - Willpower and Artificial Intelligence

 - The EDI Study - Evolution and Design of Intelligence

 The germ of the original ideas of the Global Cognitive Theory was initially included in the book called General Theory of Conditional Evolution of Life.

 Also listed in the related links to the Global Cognitive Theory is the online book on the General Theory of Conditional Evolution of Life.
 Both theories address the central theme of cognitive psychology: intelligence, cognitive functions of the brain, their origin, and evolution from various perspectives.